Shubhamrosy/Reproduction-of-Spotify/README.md

 CSS to style the website and make it look good JavaScript to add interactivity to the website and make it functional Visual Studio Code: Visual Studio Code is a popular and lightweight IDE that is available for Windows, Mac, and Linux.
 It has a lot of features that are useful for web development, such as syntax highlighting, code completion, and linting.
+I have a special announcment that you can use songs and cover according to your choice